 Melted components is not a residue but we have received components or circuit boards with "white residue" problems.
-Three examples are:-

-- A connector with the plastic body made of glass filled polyester.
-The literature said the connector could withstand 125°C. Of course the leads were being dip solder coated at 250°C. The hot rosin in contact with the plastic was melting it, turning it white.
+Three examples are:- literature said the connector could withstand 125°C. Of course the leads were being dip solder coated at 250°C. The hot rosin in contact with the plastic was melting it, turning it white.